 See below for more information on each scenario.

-Limitations of On Demand
+Current Limitations of On-Demand

-- On Demand capacity only supports Unreal packages at this time.
+- On-Demand capacity only supports Unreal packages at this time.

 - Any model that tries to launch an external process or executable will not be able to do so inside the container environment.

-- DLSS and in-game video playback do not currently work in On Demand.
+- DLSS and in-game video playback do not currently work in On-demand.

-|Capacity Guarantees||Guaranteed||Best Effort|
+|Capacity Guarantees||Available*||Best Effort|

 (1000s of users/model, in each deployed region)

-(<500 users/model, in each deployed region)
+(<100 users/model, in each deployed region)

 |Compatibility||Unreal / Unity||Unreal|